estherc123/llm_compression/README.md

-A simple script for compression of LLMs.
+A simple script for compression of LLMs using SVD/Fisher-weighted SVD.